Concrete Patio Removal the DIY Way

-Breaking up concrete might not sound like a fun way to spend a weekend, but neither is having a broken concrete patio that can’t be used.
+Breaking up concrete might not sound like a fun way to spend a weekend, but neither is having a cracked concrete patio that isn't safe to use.

 If you have an old concrete patio that needs some major rehab, it’s possible to DIY the removal to make way for a new patio, garden or other usable space in your backyard.
 Follow these tips from Concrete Network and Fixr to get your project going.